16 Comments

 Thanks for this review, Oz, I kind of subliminally felt an unease towards Math Academy and the hype.
-Surely, they must be doing a great job in some aspect but I felt with the XP it almost brought me to think of Duolingo.
-All fun but doesnt bring one to think deeply about a topic.
-Perhaps, I will try them out to remember some stuff, but I dont think they would serve me in my goal to use part of math to solve something in my area of interest.
+Surely, they must be doing a great job in some aspect, but I felt that with the XP, it almost brought me to think of Duolingo.
+All fun, but it doesn't bring one to think deeply about a topic.
+Perhaps I will try them out to review some material, but I don't think they would serve me in my goal to apply math concepts to solve problems in my area of interest.

 Yes, damn it!
 Finally, someone has actually put some thought into the review instead of just singing empty praises.